Join the Tesla Virtual Power Plant

 - Clean the Grid: Tesla will dispatch your Powerwall when the grid is in critical need of additional power.
 That is when the least efficient generators would typically come online.

-- Unite as a Tesla Community: Team up with other Powerwall owners who are accelerating the world’s transition to sustainable energy and help build what could be the largest distributed battery in the world.
+- Unite as a Tesla Community: Team up with other Powerwall owners who are accelerating the world’s transition to sustainable energy and help form the largest distributed battery in the world – potentially over 50,000 Powerwalls.
 As part of the VPP, your Powerwall will have an outsized positive impact on the grid over traditional demand response programs.

 - Maintain Your Energy Security: Powerwall will discharge during VPP events but won’t discharge below your Backup Reserve.
 Adjust your Backup Reserve to control your contribution while maintaining backup energy for outages.

 - Earn Compensation: Through the ELRP pilot, you will receive $2 for every additional kWh your Powerwall provides during an event.
 You don’t have to change your energy usage behavior to participate.